KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/shadow_work_the_gateway_to_wholeness.md

 - and the psyche becomes coherent enough to feel subtle impulses.

-Shadow work clears the channel so your true calling can pass through you unobstructed.
+Shadow work clears the channel so true calling can pass through unobstructed.

 Without shadow work, purpose becomes ambition.
 With shadow work, purpose becomes devotion.

-## 6. Non-Resistance: The Master Key
+## Non-Resistance: The Master Key

 This book teaches the principle of non-resistance at every level:
 - In physics → lower entropy